Recent from talks

 Earlier in his solo career, Gabriel had an idea for a movie he referred to as Mozo.
 In it, villagers were punished for their sins with a blood-red rain.
 "Red Rain" was to be the theme song.
 This idea was eventually scrapped, although there was a mention of Mozo in the song "On the Air" in Peter Gabriel (1978).
 "Down the Dolce Vita", "Here Comes the Flood", and "Exposure" reference the Mozo story, as well.

-Strongly percussive in nature, the song features two notable American drummers: Stewart Copeland from the Police played the hi-hat for the rain-like background sound and was requested by Gabriel due to his mastery of the instrument, while the rest of the drumming was provided by Gabriel's regular drummer Jerry Marotta, who recorded eight different drum takes for producer Daniel Lanois to choose from.
+Strongly percussive in nature, the song features two notable American drummers: Stewart Copeland from the Police played the hi-hat for the rain-like background sound and was requested by Gabriel due to his mastery of the instrument.
+The rest of the drumming was provided by Gabriel's regular drummer Jerry Marotta, who recorded eight different drum takes for producer Daniel Lanois to choose from.
+According to Copeland, he recorded his parts at Gabriel's Ashcombe House studio along to a series of riffs that lacked any lyrics or solidified chord progressions.
+He had conducted the sessions with Tony Levin on bass along with some other session musicians, after which Gabriel took some of Copeland's parts and incorporated them into So.
+He mentioned that he did not hear any of his parts within the context of So until the album was released.